 Workshop facilitators assist in the delivery of training sessions for tutors.
 Training sessions are available during January and in the summer; completion of the training workshops is followed by one full semester of practical training, which includes observation and application of learned material with the guidance of a senior facilitator or supervisor.
-Trainees are evaluated regularly during their training period (MLC Evaluation for Tutor Training Performance, 2018; MLC Competency Exam for Tutors; Mathematics Learning Center Training Sessions 2014-2017) (IV-6).
+Trainees are evaluated regularly during their training period (MLC Evaluation for Tutor Training Performance, 2018; MLC Competency Exam for Tutors; Mathematics Learning Center Training Sessions 2014-2017) (IV.6).

 The Student Learning Center (SLC) employs 78 part-time tutors, front desk staff and facilitators, and four full-time STEM advisers.
 During the past few years, the SLC has expanded its Tutor Training Program, particularly for first-time tutors.
 Their training begins with six sessions on a one-on-one or small-group basis between the STEM adviser and tutor.
 During the next several weeks, the adviser and tutor discuss and review policies and procedures, tutoring techniques, and ethics, among other areas addressed in the tutor training manual.
-At the beginning of each weekly session, the adviser and tutor.
+At the beginning of each weekly session, the adviser and tutor review the previous week's material and discuss any questions or concerns experienced by the new tutor.
 At the end of the six or seven weekly sessions, the tutor completes a final test of all material to assess whether additional reviews may be necessary (IV.6).
 The new tutor generally observes 5-10 in-service tutoring sessions and then co-tutors sessions with senior tutors for at least 10 sessions.
 The number of co-tutoring sessions depends on the feedback given by the senior tutors regarding performance (Student Learning Center Provisional Tutor Training Form).
-The STEM adviser continues to feel part of the center and comfortable in asking questions.
+The STEM adviser continues to meet with the new tutor after he or she has tutored independently so that the new tutor continues to feel part of the center and comfortable in asking questions.

 The view of tutoring as a profession is stressed at each and every training session whether it is held for new or continuing tutors.
 All tutors are required to attend the all-day SLC Welcome Back and Orientations at the beginning of the fall and spring semesters.
-The orientations follow themes to be emphasized each semester (e.g., Working with Students with Disabilities, Handling Difficult Situations, Working with English Language Learners (ELL) (SLC Orientation Agenda- Spring 2018; SLC Orientation

-Agenda- Fall 2017).
+The orientations follow themes to be emphasized each semester (e.g., Working with Students with Disabilities, Handling Difficult Situations, Working with English Language Learners (ELL) (SLC Orientation Agenda- Spring 2018; SLC Orientation Agenda- Fall 2017).
 Continuing tutors who will co-tutor with provisional tutors must complete additional training (SLC Manual for Senior Tutors, 2017; SLC Senior Tutors Training Outline).

 Finally, all tutors are required to complete the five-week Tutoring Cycle and Communication workshops.
 This series of sessions addresses communication skills, the 12-step Tutoring Cycle and the art of questioning, and review of the communication "musts" in tutoring sessions.
 Pre- and post-observations of the tutors show individual improvement in communication and/or tutoring techniques (IV.1b, 1d).
 According to the self-evaluation, 95% of tutors believe that the workshop series helped them to be better communicators and tutors (Student Learning Center, Year-end Report 2016-2017, Part B Att.
-A; Student Learning Center, Year-end Report 2016-2017, Part B Att.
 A; Student Learning Center, Year-end Report 2016-2017, Part B).
 Assigned faculty coordinators/academic facilitators evaluate tutors during sessions throughout each semester (SLC Faculty Observation of Tutors Form) (IV.6).